 PlayPumps International was nothing if not ambitious, thriving on the support it received from the World Bank and Pepfar.
-Even a global campaign was announced to bring 4000 PlayPump systems to ten sub-Saharan African countries: South Africa, Mozambique, Swaziland, Zambia, Kenya, Lesotho, Malawi, Tanzania, Uganda and Ethiopia.
+A global campaign was even announced to bring 4000 PlayPump systems to ten sub-Saharan African countries: South Africa, Mozambique, Swaziland, Zambia, Kenya, Lesotho, Malawi, Tanzania, Uganda and Ethiopia.
 The organization aimed to “provide the benefits of clean drinking water to up to 10 million people by 2010”.

 … gone wrong